 Classical music doesn't fit well into the conventional Artist/Album/Track hierarchy.
 For a classical music collection, the music server needs to handle full composer indexing for albums and individual tracks, musical works with multiple movements, and artist information that can include a conductor, an orchestra, and one or more soloists.
 MinimServer does all this because it was designed with classical music in mind.
-The simple and powerful browser interface indexes your music by composer, composition, genre, conductor, orchestra and soloists so that you can explore all aspects of your music collection and quickly find what you're looking for.
+The simple and powerful browser interface enables you to index your music by composer, work, genre, conductor, orchestra and soloists so that you can explore all aspects of your music collection and quickly find what you're looking for.

 A silent low-power music server

 You can run your music server on a computer (laptop or desktop), but this means that you need to have the computer running whenever you are listening to music.
 Also, if your music server is in your listening room, you'll want it to be completely silent with no distracting fan noise.

 A good solution is to run your music server on a low-power Linux computer.
 For example, the SheevaPlug uses only 5W of power, is fanless and completely silent, and has a USB port for attaching a hard drive containing your music collection.
 See this forum post for details of how to run MinimServer on the SheevaPlug.
 MinimServer also runs very well on the Raspberry Pi and on a wide range of NAS devices from various manufacturers.